tuxera/reliance-edge/README.md

 ## Getting Help

-You will find this section later in our readme as well -- but we wanted to tell you up front: DATALIGHT WANTS TO HEAR FROM YOU!
+You will find this section later in our readme as well -- but we wanted to tell you up front: TUXERA WANTS TO HEAR FROM YOU!
 Whether it's just to make comments about the product, to suggest new features, or to tell us what you don't like -- reach out!
-All comments and inquiries can be directed to
+All comments and inquiries can be directed to <support@tuxera.com>.
-<RelianceEdgeSupport@datalight.com>.

 ## Documentation